HCN1222/HLS-vs-RTL/lab/lab1/Multiplier_PYNQ/Readme.md

 ## Results

 The results of the design have been verified as accurate.
-The simulation results are as follows:
+The results are as follows:

 ### Screenshot of the Results from Jupyter Notebook
 ![Alt text](image-3.png)